mkmasudrana806/Dev-Genius/README.md

 Dev Genius is a Django-based web application for an IT company website.

+## Requirements Analysis
+### Overview
+Dev Genius is a web application designed for an IT company to manage company information, services, team members, and client inquiries.
+The system allows administrators to update website content dynamically.

-## Features
+### Key Features
-- Company information management
+- Company profile management
+- Services listing with descriptions
+- Team member profiles
+- Blog post management
+- Contact form handling
 - Rich text content support using CKEditor
-- Contact details and social media links
+- Social media integration

 ## Installation